palle-k/DL4S/README.md

 # DL4S

-This package contains an implementation of reverse mode autodifferentiation as well as vectorized implementations of common matrix and vector operations as well as high level neural network operations.
+This package contains an implementation of reverse mode automatic differentiation as well as vectorized implementations of common matrix and vector operations as well as high level neural network operations.

 ## Features